JackKeaton/markdown-warm-up/README.md

 #### How did we find it?
 Looking for blogs that mock bad website design, we found one that looked rather terrible itself. *This* website however was far worse!
 One of us is still bleaching his eyes every hour.

+### Does it have regular updates?
+Define regular?
+In short, no. It looks like it was made in MS Paint, with just a dash of epileptic seizures mixed in.
+There are no social media links.

 ### What would we change about it?

- - Make a more soothing contrast
+ 1 Make a more soothing contrast
- - Scrolling navigation bar
+ 2 Scrolling navigation bar
- - Remove Flash elements
+ 3 Remove Flash elements
+ 4 Exchange stock photo's ofr actual informative photo's.